xcpretty/xcpretty/README.md

 ``` bash
 $ xcodebuild [flags] | xcpretty -c
 ```
 `xcpretty` is designed to be piped with `xcodebuild` and thus keeping 100% compatibility with it.
-It's even a bit faster than `xcodebuild` only, since it saves your terminal some prints.
+It's even a bit faster than `xcodebuild` itself, since it saves your terminal some prints.

 __Important:__ If you're running `xcpretty` on a CI like Travis or Jenkins, you may want to exit with same status code as `xcodebuild`.
 CI systems usually use status codes to determine if the build has failed.

 ``` bash